 How To Make Menudo Keto

 This low carbohydrate recipe will make roughly 6 to 8 servings of delicious keto approved soup.
 Beef tripe can easily be replaced with a protein of choice such as shrimp or chicken, without impacting the number of calories or carbohydrate content.
-Not only is shrimp good for weight loss, but it’s also full of vitamins and minerals and can be a great substitute.
+Shrimp is beneficial for weight loss, rich in vitamins and minerals, and serves as an excellent substitute in various dishes.

-Interestingly enough, research suggests that traditional Mexican foods such as menudo soup can improve insulin sensitivity as compared to the standard American diet.4 So enjoy this Latin keto classic guilt free.
+Interestingly enough, research suggests that traditional Mexican foods such as menudo soup can improve insulin sensitivity as compared to the standard American diet.7 So enjoy this Latin keto classic guilt free.

 Step 1) Marinate 2 lbs of beef tripe in mixture of oil, salt, pepper, and chili powder.
 Marinating should be done for a minimum of one hour in the fridge, however the longer the better and more flavorful!